 The Office of Student Accounts assembles most student financial information, both charges and credits.
 Failure to pay tuition and fees in full by the deadlines will result in cancellation of registration.
-For further information, contact Student Accounts at 360.867.6447.
+Information is available in your my.evergreen.edu account, or contact Student Accounts at 360.867.6447.